aws-samples/aws-ai-ml-workshop-kr/contribution/anhyobin/README.md

 | 542 | 824 | 0 | 541 | 828 | 0 | 8672 | 30725885 | 0 | 2018-10-12 05:53:59.318075 |
 | 668 | 245 | 0 | 666 | 240 | 0 | 13233 | 30721726 | 0 | 2018-10-12 05:48:44.748598 |

-It contains about 40 million play records from a total 20043 users.
-The virtual map where users played game is as follows.
-The **Red Zone** is the area where normal users can not go into.
+It contains about 40 million play records from a total of 20043 users.
+The virtual map for this game is as follows. **The Red Zone** is inaccessible by normal users.

 <div align="center">
     <img src="https://github.com/aws-samples/aws-ai-ml-workshop-kr/blob/master/contribution/anhyobin/images/map.png"></img>
 </div>

 ## Lab
-Select **us-east-1 (N.Virginia)** region on AWS Management Console before get started.
+Select **us-east-1 (N.Virginia)** region on AWS Management Console before starting.

 ### Create Amazon EC2 Key Pairs
-A key is required to make SSH connection to EC2 instance to be created later.
-If you already have a key in us-east-1 region, you make skip this step.
+A pair of keys is required to make SSH connection to EC2 instance to be created later.
+If you already have a key in the us-east-1 region, you may skip this step.
 1. In the AWS Management Console, select **EC2** service.
 2. On the left menu, click the **[Key Pairs]** menu, and then click **[Create Key Pair]** button.
 3. Enter the **[Key pair name]** and click **[Create]** button to finish.
 4. Verify .pem file is downloaded successfully.

 ### Create Amazon S3 Bucket
-You need the S3 Bucket to store all the necessary data.
-In this lab, let's create a raw bucket to store raw data and analytic bucket to store processed data for analysis.
+You need an S3 Bucket to store all the necessary data.
+Let's create raw bucket to store raw data and analytics bucket to store processed data for analysis.
 1. In the AWS Management Console, select **S3** service.
 2. Click **[+ Create bucket]** button to create a bucket.
-3. In **[Bucket name]**, enter a your own unique name, such as **gaming-raw**, and click **[Create]** button.
+3. In **[Bucket name]**, enter a unique name, such as **gaming-raw**, and click **[Create]** button.
 4. Create second bucket with name, such as **gaming-analytics**.
 Specify the name of the bucket so that it can be distinguished.

 <div align="center">